 The best examples of capital improvements are sewer, street, curb and gutter, and sidewalk repairs or improvements.
 The cost of a project that is paid by the property owners is spread only to property owners that receive the benefit of the improvement.
 Property owners may pay their entire amount due at an initial billing, or to pay yearly installments that are placed on their tax bill.

 Nuisance fees are fees the City of Lansing charges to an individual property owner for services performed on their property that is beyond basic city services.
 Examples of nuisance fees would be house board-ups, grass cutting, and excess trash removal.
 If the initial billing of the nuisance fee is not paid by the property owner, that fee is placed on the upcoming tax roll.
+A nuisance fee is not a special assessment but will become a lien against a property if unpaid.

 The city's Recycling Fee is charged to all single family residential dwellings of four units or less.
 This fee funds the curbside recycling collections, seasonal yard waste collection, education programs and enforcement efforts.
 This fee is placed on all applicable residential property owner's Winter tax bill.
+This fee is not a special assessment but will become a lien against a property if unpaid.